xmione/DiscountCodeSystem/Docs/A Story about Angels and Demons.md

 #### - Some traditions speak of a divine arsenal, guarded by angels like Virgil and stolen during heavenly civil wars.
 #### This wasn’t a clash of steel—it was a war of will, essence, and allegiance.
 The battlefield was heaven itself, and the weapons were as vast and mysterious as the beings who wielded them.

+It is up to you what really happened in the story.
+Just get your imagination juices flowing.
+Imagine the tools they use and how the use it in actuality...tudum...! 😁🤣😂
 ## My Personal View
 AI is just a tool.
 Good and evil can use it.
 I create AI as a tool for goodness.